MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 Import from Folder
 ~~~~~~~~~~~~~~~~~~

-This sections applies when the Platform files are already available on a local folder.
+This section applies when the Platform files are already available on a local folder.
 This is likely the case when the files are checked out from a Version Control System, such as a local git repository clone.

 .. note::